Terms and Conditions

 22.1 Aerobell Airlines does not transport human remains on any of its scheduled flights.
 Only cremations will be transported in a safe container, with a death certificate and a cremation certificate.
 Otherwise, any other type of container which does not comply with the above requirements may not be transported on board.

-Aerobell Airlines is not responsible for the cancellation of flights due to bad weather conditions.
-Passengers are advised to purchase a travel insurance covering costs due to delays or cancellations.
-However, if passengers are traveling in a multiple-destination route (between two destinations other than San José) and bad weather prevents them from getting to their final destination, Aerobell Airlines will make its best effort to arrange their transport there.
+Aerobell Airlines is not responsible for the cancellation of flights due to bad weather or situations beyond our control.
+However, if passengers are traveling in a multiple-destination route (between two destinations other than San José or our alternate airport, Juan Santamaria) and bad weather prevents them from getting to their final destination, Aerobell Airlines will make its best effort to arrange their transport there.

 Aerobell Airlines will cancel its flights one hour and a half after the original departure time of the flight when bad weather conditions are preventing the aircraft from departing Should this situation arise, passengers will be relocated in the following flight with availability or, if the passenger is unwilling to travel, a credit voucher may be issued for the sum of the reservation, which will be valid for one year as of the issuance date.
 Tickets will not be refunded due to flight cancellations because of bad weather.